Arosseau/neural-network-library-from-scratch/README.md

 ## Functionalities
 Basic functionalities only for now; solves the MNIST classification problem (and similar problems) well!

+To test this library, run the mnist.py file.

 ### Main NeuralNetwork class
    - Inference
    - Training: